 Rich Celm: Operating in an uncertain world

 The term ‘VUCA’ stands for volatile, uncertain, complex and ambiguous and comes from military vocabulary.
 Like many military tools and techniques, it has found its way into the business world.
+On this page Rich Celm applies the term to running a project or business.

 Can you tell us why this term is currently resonating with CEOs worldwide?